digital-transition

 3. Employee and Supplier Engagement

 Change doesn’t end with the customer.
-With transparency as core value of the digital culture, businesses need to drive collaborative and cross-channel engagement with their suppliers and partners.
+With transparency as a core value of the digital culture, businesses need to drive collaborative and cross-channel engagement with their suppliers and partners.
 They need to feel communicated with in a timely manner.

 Furthermore, employees are now communicating up and down the hierarchy, breaking down barriers between these groups and functional siloes.
 The employee’s role has expanded to that of brand champion as well as contributor to product innovation.